 Despite the weakening, authorities warned of the risk of secondary disasters caused by continued heavy rain, including flooding and falling objects.
 Utility crews are also checking power systems across the entire grid.

-In Hong Kong, there have been no reports of fatalities from the storm and the damage is considered to be less severe than that caused by Typhoon Mangkhut in 2018.
-However, the South China Morning Post reported that at least 75 people required hospital treatment as of 9 a.m. and about 511 people had taken shelter in 40 evacuation centers across the city.
+In Hong Kong, there have been no reports of deaths from the storm and the extent of damage is considered to be less than that caused by Typhoon Mangkhut in 2018.
+However, the South China Morning Post reported that at least 75 people needed hospital treatment as of 9 a.m. and about 511 people had taken shelter in 40 evacuation centers across the city.

 More than 300 people were stranded at the airport after about 460 flights were canceled, authorities said.
-In Shenzhen, one person was killed when a tree fell on his car.
+In Shenzhen, one person was killed when a tree fell on a car.

-Below are some images of damage caused by typhoon Sao La in Hong Kong and Guangdong:
+Below are some pictures of damage caused by typhoon Sao La in Hong Kong and Guangdong:

 Tree falls on car on Lantau Island, Hong Kong

-Tree uprooted in a park in Hong Kong on September 2.
+Tree uprooted at a park in Hong Kong on September 2.

-Planks covering a furniture store in Hong Kong blown away
+Planks covering a furniture store in Hong Kong were blown away.

-Fences outside a police station in Hong Kong have fallen.
+A fence outside a police station in Hong Kong has fallen.

 The sign was blown away by the wind.